-This feature is available when the user enables the CPU overheat warning function in the BIOS (see page 4-18).
+This feature is available when the user enables the CPU overheat warning function in the BIOS.
 This allows the user to define an overheat temperature.
 When this temperature is exceeded, both the overheat fan and the warning LED are triggered.